 Difference Between Depression and Feeling Low

-A lot of times when you are feeling low your response could casually be “I am depressed”, not realizing depression is a mental health condition which negatively affects how you feel, the way you think & how you act.
-Now, you might say that this is exactly how you feel when you are feeling low.
-However, the symptoms of depression do not end with these three symptoms.
+A lot of times when you are feeling low, your response could casually be, “I am depressed”, not realizing Depression is a mental health condition which negatively affects how you feel, the way you think & how you act.
+You might say that this is precisely how you feel when feeling low.
+However, the symptoms of Depression do not end with these three symptoms.
 Depending on mild to severe, category depression could result in:

 1. Feeling sad